 Objective 2.A.
-Issue 4 press releases; first to announce the kick-off of the grant.
+Issue four (4) press releases; first to announce the kick-off of the grant.
 Subsequent releases to coincide with DUI Saturation patrol enforcement.

 Objective 2.B.
-Berkeley PD press information officer to use social media to broadcast CHP approved educational messages, advisories and materials once per quarter.
+Collaborate with the Berkeley PD Press Information Officer to use social media to broadcast CHP approved educational messages, advisories and materials once per quarter.